-A.2 Participant Goals
+A.4 Participant Goals

-The psychological intervention encourages participants to set goals for their future.
-Our aspirations measures provide quantitative proxies for these goals in relatively general domains: assets, income, and education.
-In this section, we describe the relationship between our survey measures of aspirations and the actual goals that participants describe during the facilitated exercises, to provide more information about the proxy relationship.
-In the psychological and combined groups, one fieldworker observed the group while respondents presented their goals for five years' time and recorded three goals for each respondent.
+The aspirations and planning workshop encourages participants to set goals for their future.
+Our aspirations measures provide quantitative proxies for these goals in general domains: assets, income, and education.
+Here we describe the relationship between our survey measures of aspirations and the actual goals that participants describe during the facilitated exercises.
+In the workshop and combined groups, one fieldworker observed the group while respondents presented their goals for five years' time and recorded three goals for each respondent.
 We code the open-ended responses using STATA's regular expression function, regexm, to filter for a given string in the open-ended goals variable.
 We define a dummy = 1 if a participant has a goal which contains the string.
 We do not quantify goals in this analysis, as most participants expressed their goals in qualitative terms.
-We record goals only for participants in the psychological and combined interventions.
+We record goals only for participants in the workshop and combined interventions.
 The placebo exercises did not include any goal-setting discussion that we could have used to record goals.

-Few respondents set goals for the same activities shown in the videos, reinforcing the evidence from Section 7 that the treatment effects of the psychological intervention are not driven by mimicry.
-To show this, we examine the proportion of respondents that report a goal including each string in Table A.15.
-Only 3% of respondents set goals in tailoring, Judy's core activity in the video.
+Few respondents set goals for the same activities shown in the videos, reinforcing the evidence from Section 6 that the treatment effects of the aspirations and planning intervention are not driven by mimicry.
+Only 3% of respondents set goals in tailoring, Judy's core activity in the video (Table A.19).
 Only 1% set a savings goal and 7% a goal related to farming infrastructure, although savings and building a greenhouse were described in the videos.
-Many (48-52%) set goals related to chickens,
+Many (48-52%) set goals related to chickens, but this is unlikely to reflect mimicry as 80% of households in the workshop group at baseline have a chicken, as do 78% in the combined group.
+There is little evidence of differential goal-setting between the workshop and combined groups, with respondents setting very similar goals.